 [Roman activity in the area and conquest]

 As for the people themselves, they discharge energetically the levies and tributes and imperial obligations imposed upon them, with the exception of wrongdoing.
-They are restless when they have been wronged. for their subjection, while complete enough to involve obedience, does not involve slavery.
-It was, in fact, under Julius Gaius that Romans first entered Britannia with an army. he overawed the natives by a successful battle and made himself master of the coast. but it may be supposed that he rather discovered the island for his descendants rather than bequething it to them.
-Soon the civil war happned, and the arms of Rome’s chiefs were turned against the state, and Britannia was forgotten, even after peace came.
+They are restless when they have been wronged.
+For their subjection, while complete enough to involve obedience, does not involve slavery.
+It was, in fact, under Julius Gaius that Romans first entered Britannia with an army.
+He overawed the natives by a successful battle and made himself master of the coast.
+It may be supposed that he rather discovered the island for his descendants than bequething it to them.
+Soon the civil war happened, and the arms of Rome’s chiefs were turned against the state, and Britannia was forgotten, even after peace came.
 God Augustus called this “policy.”
 Tiberius called it “precedent.”

 The first consular governor to be placed in command of Britain was Aulus Plautius.
 Soon after came Ostorius Scapula, both distinguished soldiers.
 The nearest portion of Britain was reduced little by little to the condition of a province.
 A colony of veterans was also planted.
 Certain communities were handed over to King Cogidumnus (he has remained continuously loyal down to our own times) according to the old and long-received principle of Roman policy, which employs kings among the instruments of servitude. . . [remainder omitted].